pivotal/docs-tap/install-gitops/sops.hbs.md

-# Installing Tanzu Application Platform via Gitops with SoPS
+# Install Tanzu Application Platform through Gitops with Secrets OPerationS (SOPS)

 >**Caution** Tanzu Application Platform (GitOps) is currently in beta and is intended for evaluation and test purposes only.
 Do not use in a production environment.

-This topic describes how to install Tanzu Application Platform via Gitops with secrets managed in a git repository.
+This topic describes how to install Tanzu Application Platform through GitOps with secrets managed in a Git repository.

 >**Caution**
 >